 Interdisciplinary Lab for Social Development

 We seek motivated, detail-oriented students who are interested in learning about early social and emotional development while gaining valuable research experience.
 Undergraduate research assistants have opportunities to assist with a variety of research tasks, including data collection with parents and infants, behavioral coding of mother-infant interaction, editing and processing of child and mother ECG data, speech annotations of infants and family members’ vocalizations, and annotations of infants motors activities from videos of parent-infant interactions.
 Additionally, students will attend weekly team meetings related to their research task and responsibilities.
 We have a strong preference for students who can commit to 2 credit hours (6 hours per week) for two or more semesters.
 Students who stay on the lab for more than two semesters have opportunities to become involved in a variety of tasks and also have the option to complete an independent study or honors project.
-Currently, we have positions open for Summer 2024, Fall 2024, and/or Spring 2025.
-To apply, please email Dr. Nancy McElwain.
+Currently, we have positions open for Spring/Summer/Fall 2025 terms.
+To apply, please email Dr. Nancy McElwain and Ms. Jordan Bodway.

 Moms' and Kids' Experiences In Transition (MAKE IT) Lab